 Relocating a Mailbox – Four Easy Steps for Moving Your Mailbox

-Are you unhappy with the current location of your home mailbox?
+If you are unhappy with the current location of your house mailbox do your homework first.
 You should take note of USPS rules on relocating a residential mailbox before you begin the move.

 In some cases, your residential mailbox may be hard to access.
 Or, it may be located in a position that makes the mail vulnerable to theft or vandalism.
 Usually, you can relocate a residential mailbox without violating USPS mailbox guidelines if you follow four easy steps.